giuliosai/Murtel_2015_Data/README.md

 ## Borehole temperature data

 Both the temperature record from the 1987 and 2015 boreholes is available here.
-Note that the temperature data can also be accessed via the [PERMOS data portal] (https://www.permos.ch/data-portal).
+Note that the temperature data can also be accessed via the [PERMOS data portal](https://www.permos.ch/data-portal).

 **Instructions:** Run the script _import_CORtemp.py_ to import the borehole temperature data from both boreholes, and fill data gaps.